groundwater-modeling-Spring2020/Course_Materials/README.md

 ____
 <a name="homeworks"></a>
 ## Homework assignments:
+- Homework 6 (*Due Tuesday March 24*) No repo to clone.
+Create your own notebook as a group and email to me by 12:00.
 - Homework 5 (*Due Thursday March 19*) https://classroom.github.com/a/cwN2GlJF
 - Homework 4 (*Due Thursday March 5*) https://classroom.github.com/a/B0Up8OcI
 - Homework 3 (*Due Thursday February 27*) https://classroom.github.com/a/bf6ehAbc